Allergic Reactions at School

 A typical allergy plan includes:

-- A description of your child's allergy, such as peanuts or insect stings
+- A description of the what causes the allergy, like peanuts or insect stings

 - Your child's symptoms